-Temperatures throughout the country are also greatly affected by altitude with much of the country at an level that reduces the country’s average temperatures by several degrees °C. As a general rule north, central and eastern regions are at a higher altitude than those in the south, where at its lowest, in the Mekong River valley, humidity is higher and temperatures in excess of 35°C are not uncommon between March and April.
+Temperatures throughout the country are also greatly affected by altitude with much of the country at a level that reduces the country’s average temperatures by several °C. As a general rule north, central and eastern regions are at a higher altitude than those in the south, where at its lowest, in the Mekong River valley, humidity is higher and temperatures in excess of 35°C are not uncommon between March and April.

 Further north and in Luang Prabang, rainfall tends to be lighter and you can often expect rain during the night or mornings with some relatively clear afternoons.
 Across Laos, throughout much of the rainy season, daytime temperatures average around 29°C in the lowlands and 23°C in the mountain valleys.

 Throughout the country in all but the hottest months of the year it is often advisable to have a jumper or fleece for the evenings, when there is a tendency for it to get quite cool.

+Luang Prabang, surrounded by jungle and ‘cut through’ by the flow of the Mekong River, has a typical tropical-monsoon climate and tends to be cooler than destinations further south.
 The dry season is split into two halves, with the latter months being the hottest.
 During its ‘coldest’ months (December and January), temperatures can settle at around 17°C and nights and early mornings can be chilly.
-Once you reach March temperatures start to rise and come April and May it can peak as high as 33°C+.
+Once you reach March temperatures start to rise and come April and May it can peak as high as 31°C+.

+During the wet season (May to October) you can expect heavy downpours for short periods, most commonly during the night or early morning.
 Initially this rarely lasts more than an hour or two, and helps to clear the air, leaving bright blue skies in its wake.
 Come August and September the rainfall can be more prolonged.

-At this time a typically disappointing amount of international pressure is being applied to China to exercise more stringent control on their damning procedure to ensure the countries of the lower Mekong receive acceptable levels of water.
+At this time a typically disappointing amount of international pressure is being applied to China to exercise more stringent control on their damming procedure to ensure the countries of the lower Mekong receive acceptable levels of water.